danog/MadelineProto/old_docs/API_docs_v65/types/PhoneCall.md

 * `getOutputParams()` - Returns the output audio configuration

-MadelineProto works using raw PCM audio, internally split in packets with `sampleNumber` samples.
+MadelineProto works using raw signed PCM audio, internally split in packets with `sampleNumber` samples.

 The audio configuration is an array structured in the following way:
 ```